 Find out more about what we do to prevent crime and make Ottawa a great place to live.

 Crime Prevention Ottawa works closely with neighbourhoods and residents to establish and implement community-based crime prevention initiatives.
-Among them:

 Build a better neighbourhood